ilyassmoummad/scl_icbhi2017/README.md

 # Supervised Contrastive Learning for Respiratory Sound Classification
 -----
-This is the pytorch implementation of our work [Supervised Contrastive Learning for Respiratory Sound Classification](https://arxiv.org/abs/2210.16192)
+This is the official pytorch implementation of our work [Supervised Contrastive Learning for Respiratory Sound Classification](https://arxiv.org/abs/2210.16192)

 ## Dependencies:
 Launch : ```pip install -r requirements.txt```